pere3353/omnifact_web/save-our-children-is-politicizing-child-welfare/index.md

 ### Now, let's clear up some common misconceptions.

-Trump's administration has made many arrests for human trafficking, but not that many more than his predecessors.
+Trump's administration has made many arrests for human trafficking, but not many more than his predecessors.

 [https://www.factcheck.org/2020/08/viral-chart-distorts-human-trafficking-statistics/](https://www.factcheck.org/2020/08/viral-chart-distorts-human-trafficking-statistics/)